lyenliang/HoneygainBot/README.md

 1. Type your Honeygain email and password in `secrets.py` file.

 2. Run `pip install -r requirements.txt` to install required python packages
+    - If running on raspberry pi you will also need to install chromium with `sudo apt install chromium-chromedriver`

 3a.
 Setup a script to run `python HoneygainBot.py` daily.
 For example, you may use [crontab](https://crontab.guru/) to trigger this bot
     ```